furax124/Protect_Loader/README.md

 ## Notes:

 - Protect Loader actually bypass runtime avast detection as 29/12/2024.
-- In the GUI and subfolder there is a lot of PE file (exe) if you don't trust them,feel free to download them by their official repo.
+- In the GUI and subfolder there is a lot of PE file (exe) if you don't trust them,feel free to download them from their official repo.

 ## Credit